-- Reported an organisational case study (as defined above). - Were undertaken in the UK NHS or social services settings.
+- reported an organisational case study (as defined above) - were undertaken in a UK NHS or social services settings.

-The purpose of including the example case studies was to identify any additional items for the Delphi consensus process (see section 2.4) that had not already been identified from the methods literature.
-We therefore prioritised those organisational case studies with particular relevance to the UK NHS and social services settings.
+The purpose of including the example case studies was to identify any additional items for the Delphi consensus process (see Delphi consensus process) that had not already been identified from the methods literature.
+We therefore prioritised those organisational case studies with particular relevance to a UK NHS and social services settings.